tadesouaiaia/tails-website/docs/req_system.md

      README.me

-Verify that the following files have been downloaded and then confirm that the the necessary Python3 or R libraries and dependencies are installed for and available by following the instructions for [Python3](req_python.md) or [R](req_r.md).
+Please verify that the following files have been downloaded and unzipped into a suitable directory.
+Next please confirm that the the necessary Python3 or R libraries and dependencies are installed and available by following the instructions for [Python3](req_python.md) or [R](req_r.md).